Opinion | ATF expert: Here's how we know the mail bomber isn't messing around

 But the other thing about mail bombs is that they are not new, and law enforcement has had a lot of practice dealing with them.
 Some people get away with it, but most people do not.
 Because once you send a bomb, every federal agent in a thousand miles is going to be working on the case.
 We all come out of the woodwork.

-Every single ATF agent is trained is trained in bomb investigation, and putting blown-up bombs back together.
+Every single ATF agent is trained in bomb investigation and putting blown-up bombs back together.
 The FBI has a team, the postal inspectors have a team and so do the police.
 Everybody is all over it because it impacts all of society when a bomb goes off.
 And that’s why so many of these people are caught.

 The key here is to be alert but not alarmed.
-It's okay to be fearful, especially if you’re a person in the public eye.
-But turn that energy into being alert.
-And make safe practices for your home and family, especially if you’re a person in the public venue.
-Every person who was targeted today by this bomber, or would-be bomber, is a person who is prominently in the public eye.
+It's okay to be fearful, but turn that energy into something productive.
+And adopt safe practices for your home and family, especially if you are a person who is well known.
+Every person who was targeted by this bomber, or would-be bomber, is a person who is prominently in the public eye.
 So that’s a place to start.